bytebase/bytebase.com-old/content/blog/introducing-single-sign-on-in-bytebase.md

 * Enhanced security: SSO can improve security by reducing the likelihood of users reusing the same password across multiple applications or services, minimizing the risk of data breaches and unauthorized access.
 * Improved user experience: SSO enables users to authenticate just once and then smoothly access all authorized services without re-entering their login credentials.
-* Increased Flexibility: With support for different authentication protocols, SSO allows organizations to configure different SSO methods for different domains, providing a highly flexible and customizable solution.
+* Increased flexibility: With support for different authentication protocols, SSO allows organizations to configure different SSO methods for different domains, providing a highly flexible and customizable solution.

 ## Supported Protocols in Bytebase